T-Troll/alienfx-tools/README.md

 Readme is avaliable [here](https://github.com/T-Troll/alienfan-tools).

 ## Disclaimer
-Starting from the release 4.2.1, **Antiviruses will detect virus into project package**.
+Starting from the release 4.2.1, **Antiviruses can detect virus into project package**.
 It's not a virus, in fact, but the kernel hack for load driver.
 If you don't like it:
   - Remove kdl.dll and drv64.dll from package (or you antivirus do so).
   - Use "Test mode" instalation method (see Installation).